SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 Notice in the above the usage of `Input` and `Output` attributes on the property getters.

-The `Input` attributes identifies an input channel from which received messages enter the application.
+The `Input` attribute identifies an input channel from which messages received enter the service.
 Notice that the construtor argument gives it a name and the type of channel is defined by the return type of the getter (`ISubscribableChannel`).
-The `Output` attributes identifies an output channel, through which messages are published.
+The `Output` attribute identifies an output channel, through which messages are published.
 Again, notice the construtor argument gives it a name and the type of channel is defined by the return type of the getter (`ISubscribableChannel`).
 As you can see, both the `Input` and `Output` attributes optionally take a `channel name` as a constructor parameter.
-If a name is not provided, the name of the annotated method is used as the `channel name`.
+If a name is not provided, the name of the annotated method is used as the channel name.

 Steeltoe Streams automatically creates an implementation of the interface for you upon start up and makes it available in the service container.
-While not a common use case, you can use this in the application by adding it as a constructor argument to obtain access to the channels directly using the property getter.
+While not a common use case, you can use this in the application service by adding it as a constructor argument to a service you have written.
+This will give you access to the channel directly using the property getter.
+This is not a common way of accessing the channel as Steeltoe provides a much easier programming model which is normally used.

 While the out of the box bindings satisfy the majority of use cases, you can also define your own contracts by defining your own binding interfaces by using the `Input` and `Output` attributes to identify the actual bindables.